MAPP Online Pro

 When a loudspeaker's maximum average SPL is measured, the level of the pink noise is increased until the decrease in frequency response just begins to happen.
 The linear-frequency-weighted, slow-time-weighted, average SPL of that speaker is measured for that drive level.
 The sound level meter is then switched to peak-reading mode to ensure that the peak to average ratio (crest factor) of the output sound is the same as the crest factor of the input pink noise.
 Because the crest factor of SIM II pink noise is 12.5 dB, the peak SPL reported by MAPP Online Pro is always 12.5 dB higher than the average.
 However, this peak SPL computation is invalid when the prediction contains only subwoofers, since subwoofers are band-limited to the lower octaves of the audio spectrum.
 The peak SPL computation for a loudspeaker plus subwoofers is correct.
 We are working on an improved peak SPL computation algorithm that could recognize band-limited systems (e.g. subwoofer, subwoofer arrays, low-passed loudspeakers, etc.) and correctly predict the peak SPL based on the operating bandwidth.

-The peak level reported by a loudspeaker in MAPP Online Pro will always be lower than the peak level reported in the datasheet for that loudspeaker.
+The peak level reported by a loudspeaker in MAPP Online Pro may be lower than the peak level reported in the datasheet for that loudspeaker.
 The peak level reported in the datasheet is measured using a short burst of music.
 Meyer Sound loudspeakers can reproduce short bursts of high power before the limiters engage.
-For this reason the peak level for music reported in the datasheet will always be higher than the peak level for pink noise which is reported by MAPP Online Pro.
+For this reason the peak level for music reported in the datasheet may be higher than the peak level for pink noise which is reported by MAPP Online Pro.

 MAPP Online Pro has been calibrated such that a virtual microphone placed on axis to a virtual speaker set to a relative level of 0dB will report the same average and peak SPL as the actual loudspeaker when driven with pink noise at the onset of limiting.